 Functioning as a bet matching service rather than as a traditional bookmaker takes some getting used to, but the payoff is well worth the effort.

-One of the major reasons why Betfair enjoys a huge punter following is because it offers a huge selection of betting products, No Free bets, and specials - products that offer some of the best odds.
+One of the major reasons why Betfair enjoys a huge punter following is because it offers a huge selection of betting products and specials - products that offer some of the best odds.

 The bookmaker not only allows you to back a selection to win but also to pick selections to lose and pick your own odds just like stockbrokers do.
 As a punter, you get to make the best of both worlds.
 Betfair offers fixed price odds on events set by punters across the globe.